 Proximity marketing is any system that utilizes location technologies to directly communicate with customers via their portable devices.
+Proximity marketing can incorporate advertising offers, marketing messages, customer support, and scheduling, or a host of other engagement strategies between a mobile phone user and the location they’re within close distance of.

-Uses of proximity marketing include distribution of media at concerts, information, gaming, and social applications, retail check-ins, payment gateways, and local advertising.
+Uses of proximity marketing include the distribution of media at concerts, information, gaming, and social applications, retail check-ins, payment gateways, and local advertising.

 Proximity marketing isn’t one single technology, it can actually be implemented utilizing a number of different methods.
 And it’s not limited to smartphone usage.
-Modern laptops that are GPS enabled can also be targeted through some proximity technologies.
+Modern laptops that are GPS-enabled can also be targeted through some proximity technologies.

 - NFC – The location of the phone may be determined by near-field communications (NFC) enabled on the phone connecting to an RFID chip on a product or media.
 NFC is the technology deployed for Apple Pay and other payment technologies but doesn’t have to be limited to payments.
 Museums and monuments, for instance, can install NFC devices to provide tour information.
 Retail outlets can deploy NFC on shelves for product information.
 There’s a ton of marketing opportunity with NFC technology.